RACC Grant Administration Guide

 1. Final Report Form.
 This form includes narrative questions about the activity, a budget section, and questions about the number of people involved/impacted.

-2. Materials that show use of the RACC logo or other acknowledgement of RACC’s support.
+2. Materials that show use of the RACC logo, Office of Arts & Culture logo, or other acknowledgement of grant support.
 This could be web links, brochures, programs, press releases, news clippings, screen shots, etc.

 3. Evidence of completed activity.
-This could be photos, web links, receipts, or other evidence that your RACC funded opportunity was completed successfully.
+This could be photos, web links, receipts, or other evidence that your grant funded opportunity was completed successfully.

 Please keep in mind that compliance with final reporting requirements in previous grant cycles will be considered when the applicant's future grant applications are in review.